kind-work/meili-search/README.md

 Please see the [Release Notes](https://statamic.com/addons/jrc9designstudio/meili-search/release-notes) for more information what has changed recently.

 ## Security
-If you discover any security related issues, please email [security@kind.work](mailto:security@kind.work) instead of using the issue tracker.
+If you discover any security-related issues, please email [security@kind.work](mailto:security@kind.work) instead of using the issue tracker.

 ## License
 This is commercial software.
 You may use the package for your sites.
 Each site requires its own license.
 You can purchase a licence from [The Statamic Marketplace](https://statamic.com/addons/jrc9designstudio/meili-search).